Medical Dictionary |

 Certain diseases also lead to facial disorders.
 For example, nerve diseases like trigeminal neuralgia or Bell's palsy sometimes cause facial pain, spasms and trouble with eye or facial movement.
 Birth defects can also affect the face.
 They can cause underdeveloped or unusually prominent facial features or a lack of facial expression.
 Cleft lip and palate are a common facial birth defect.

-Mpox, which used to be called monkeypox, is a rare disease caused by infection with the mpox virus.
-The mpox virus is in the same family of viruses as the smallpox virus.
-But mpox is less contagious than smallpox.
-And its disease causes milder symptoms and is usually not fatal.
+Mpox, which used to be called monkeypox, is a disease caused by the monkeypox virus.
+This virus is in the same family of viruses as the smallpox virus.

 Mpox spreads in different ways: